MirelaElla/socratic-chatbot/README.md

 - [x] user history logging
 - [x] User feedback system
 - [x] Streaming answers
-- [ ] Analytics dashboard for feedback data
+- [ ] Analytics dashboard for feedback data (adjust to new DB structure, review SQL syntax)
+- [ ] Improve system prompt for socrates chat to be more helpful (less fixed on the book)
+- [ ] Fix registration issue (e-mail is not sent after registration)